JordanFleming1/Advanced-React-Ecommerce-Store-FE1-Final-Project/README.md

 ---

-⭐ **This project demonstrates modern React development with TypeScript, Redux, and React Query!** ⭐
+⭐ **This project showcases my expertise in modern React development with TypeScript, Redux, and React Query!** ⭐